Big Brother (German TV series) season 10: Day 73

 The female housemates made a photoshoot at the pool for the Internet site of the Bild-Zeitung.
 There the users could decide, which of the housemates looks the best.
 The winner was Aleksandra with more than the half of the votes.
 She won 7 shower-coins for herself and a housemate of her choice.

 Day 83

 For the first time since Season 8 the housemates get a pet: the python Ka.
 She lives in a terrarium in the living room.
 It is very important that she have a day-night rhythm.
 That is why the housemate who gets up first in the morning must uncover the terrarium, and the one who goes to bed last must darken it again.

 Day 87–94

 In this week Big Brother fooled the Housemates.
 Every day they played a clip showing the Ex-Housemates Tobias, Pluto, Pisei and Jessica living in the former Secret House.
-The Housemates were surprised and speculated of what's going on.
+The Housemates were surprised and speculated as to what was going on.